 Free calorie counter app

-A free calorie counter app without a subscription trap
+Free calorie counter app with no subscription trap

 Many users are not choosing between two calorie trackers yet.
 They are first deciding whether they trust the app not to trap them behind a subscription.